AllThingsSmitty/media-query-load/README.md

 ### Using `matchMedia()`

-Using `matchMedia` you can execute blocks of JavaScript only when a certain media query condition is met.
+Using `matchMedia` lets you execute blocks of JavaScript only when a certain media query condition is met.
 This means you could just write out the CSS when and if the query is true:

 ```javascript
 if (window.matchMedia('screen and (min-width: 600px)')) {